 - 1. Military sponsor's current Leave and Earnings Statement (LES) - 2.
-Civilian sponsor's current LES - 3.
+Civilian sponsor's current LES or pay stub - 3.
 Spouse/partner's LES, W-2 forms, and/or other income documentation - 4.
-Schedule C (IRS return) from previous year to demonstrate wages from selfemployments - 5.
-Letter from employer if spouse/partner has not worked one full month.
+Schedule C (IRS return) from previous year to demonstrate wages from selfemployment - 5.
+Letter from employer if spouse/partner has not yet worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.